EnzoNMigliano/A_Twitter_Data_Analysis_of_the_COVID19_Impact_in_ones_life/README.md

   - What are the expectations of the Covid-19 vaccine?

-### How Covid-19 impacted the people who were infected and/or tested positive for the disease?
+### :heavy_check_mark: How Covid-19 impacted the people who were infected and/or tested positive for the disease?

  <br/>